Work Experience

 2019-2020

 I provided both executive support and high-level administrative support to this unit and its Director.
-My responsibilities included drafting documents and correspondence for the Director, developing and maintaining effecting relationships across multiple Faculties within the University, and researching University policies and processes, integrating this information to advise the Director on Design Next initiatives.
+My responsibilities included drafting documents and correspondence for the Director, developing and maintaining effecting relationships across multiple Faculties within the University, and researching University policies and processes, integrating this information to advise the Director on strategic initiatives.

-• Organisational skills with the capacity to work flexibility and prioritise tasks while under pressure: As the only professional staff member in this unit, I assisted in multiple tasks from managing room bookings, to the complexity of developing a Faculty-wide core course involving over 1,500 students.
+As the only professional staff member in this unit, I assisted in multiple tasks from managing room bookings, to the complexity of developing a Faculty-wide core course involving over 1,500 students.
 Over the span of my employment, I oversaw the administrative needs for three major projects – (1) developing the aforementioned course, (2) recruiting 3 Early Career Academics, and (3) organising an official launch.

 Research Support Officer, Flow Noise Group